Home / Treatment / Chemotherapy / Key Chemotherapy Statistics

 Whether or not a patient will receive chemotherapy depends heavily on what type of cancer they have and what stage it is in.

-The American Cancer Society collects data on cancer patients and their treatments, and reports data on treatment patterns for select cancer types.
-Below are the chemotherapy treatment rates for the select cancers included in the ACS 2019-2021 Cancer Treatment and Survivorship report.
+The American Cancer Society collects data on cancer patients and their treatments.
+They report on treatment patterns for select cancer types.
+Below are the chemo treatment rates for the select cancers included in their 2019-2021 report.

 Cancer Type Stage 0 Stage 1 Stage 2 Stage 3 Stage 4